video-dev/hls.js/design.md

   - [src/controller/buffer-controller.js][]
     - in charge of:
       - ensuring that buffer is filled as per defined quality selection logic.
-      - monitoring current playback quality level
+      - monitoring current playback quality level (buffer controller maintains a map between media position and quality level)
     - if buffer is not filled up appropriately (i.e. as per defined maximum buffer size, or as per defined quality level), buffer controller will trigger the following actions:
-        - retrieve "not buffered" media position greater then current playback position
+        - retrieve "not buffered" media position greater then current playback position. this is performed by comparing video.buffered and video.currentTime.
         - retrieve URL of fragment matching with this media position, and appropriate quality level
         - trigger fragment loading
         - monitor fragment loading speed: